 Fun Things to Do Just Outside Philadelphia

 Camping in Clarksboro gives you the unique opportunity to explore the best of Philadelphia and the surrounding area, with access to a near-endless list of things to do in every season.
-While many people think of Philadelphia as just a place to visit the Liberty Bell, Philly and numerous nearby destinations present plenty of opportunities for outdoor adventures.
-With a little exploring, you'll discover all the unique activities this area has to offer.
+While many people think of Philadelphia as just a place to visit the Liberty Bell, there are numerous destinations along the Delaware River that present plenty of opportunities for nature lovers.
+With a little exploring, you'll discover all the unique activities the Main Line area has to offer.

 Read on to learn what there is to do near Philadelphia and Clarksboro, NJ, and how to make Kampgrounds of America your basecamp for all your seasonal adventures!